jacobdale2906/OctoPrint-Mattacloud/README.md

 ## Setup

 The setup progress takes less than 5 minutes and consists of 5 simple steps.
 If you follow these, all the benefits of **mattacloud** will apply to your printer.
+Happy printing!

-1. Join the **mattacloud** free trial or if you already have just login [here](https://mattalabs.com/accounts/signup/).
-(Free trial lasts for the duration of beta testing)
+1. Join the **mattacloud** free trial ([here](https://mattalabs.com/accounts/signup/)) or if you already have, just [login](https://mattalabs.com/accounts/login/).
+(Free trial lasts for the duration of beta testing.)
 2. Select your membership type - at this stage it is recommended to choose the free beta membership.
 3. Add a printer to your **mattacloud** by following the wizard and setup guide.
 4. After installing the OctoPrint-Mattacloud Plugin on your OctoPrint enabled device, copy the authentication token from your newly created printer on the **mattacloud** into the authentication token input box presented in the OctoPrint-Mattacloud Plugin tab.
 You can see all of your printers and their respective tokens [here](https://mattalabs.com/accounts/printers/list/).